home-assistant/home-assistant.io/source/_components/camera.push.markdown

 The `push` camera platform allows you to integrate images sent over HTTP POST to Home Assistant as a camera.
 External applications/daemons/scripts are therefore able to "stream" images through Home Assistant.

-Optionally the Push Camera can **cache** a given number of images, creating an animation of the detected motion after the event has been recorded.
+Optionally the Push Camera can **buffer** a given number of images, creating an animation of the detected motion after the event has been recorded.

 Images are cleared on new events, and events are separated by a soft (configurable) **timeout**.